Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-All experiments were conducted with an Intel~Xeon~CPU~6226R and Nvidia Tesla P100-PCIE-12GB GPU, which was primarily utilized for training.
-We use Gurobi~10.0.3 \cite{Gurobi2021} as the MIP solver, the Gurobi machine learning package \cite{gurobi_ml} for implementing neural network constraints, and Pytorch~2.1.0 \cite{paszke2019pytorch} for supervised learning tasks.
-For generating the labels in our dataset, we use the heuristic VRP solver provided by OR-Tools~\cite{ortools_routing} (except in Section~\ref{sec:ablation_exact_vs_heuristic_labels}).
-For computing the actual vehicle routes \textit{a posteriori} as described in Section~\ref{sec:computing_final_routes}, we use VRPSolverEasy \cite{errami2024vrpsolvereasy}, an exact branch-price-and-cut solver.
-Our codes, including pre-trained models, are available at \href{https://github.com/Subramanyam-Lab/NEO-LRP}{https://github.com/Subramanyam-Lab/NEO-LRP}.
+All experiments were conducted on an Intel(R) Xeon(R) Gold 6248R CPU (3.00GHz) and an NVIDIA Tesla P100-PCIE 12GB GPU.
+We use Gurobi 10.0.3~\citep{Gurobi2021} as the MIP solver, the Gurobi machine learning package~\citep{gurobi_ml} for implementing neural network constraints, and PyTorch 2.7.1~\citep{paszke2019pytorch} for training.
+We use DeepHyper~\citep{Egele2025} for hyperparameter search in DS.
+For generating routing cost labels in our training dataset (Section~\ref{sec:data_generation}) and for computing final vehicle routes (Section~\ref{sec:computing_final_routes}), we use the heuristic VRP solver VROOM~\citep{vroom_v1.14}.
+Our codes, including pre-trained models, are available at \url{https://github.com/Subramanyam-Lab/NEO-LRP}.

+NEO-LRP incorporates supervised machine learning and incurs a \emph{one-time} computational cost for data generation and neural network training.
+We generated a dataset of $120{,}000$ VRP instances using the sampling methodology described in Section~\ref{sec:data_generation}.
+The training data consists entirely of single-depot CVRP instances generated using the established instance generator of \citet{uchoa2017new}, and thus \emph{completely independent} of any LRP benchmark instances or the distributions from which they were drawn.
+In terms of computational times, data sampling ($T_{\text{sampling}}$) took less than one minute, and solving these instances with VROOM (5-second time limit) to obtain routing cost labels $T_{\text{solving}}$ took approximately 25 minutes with parallelization across 180 CPU cores.
+We allocate a time budget of approximately 6 hours per setting for the DS architecture, including hyperparameter search and model training, resulting in a total training time of approximately $T_{\text{train}}^{\text{DS}} = 12$ hours.